-Update: The second public comment period for the Healthy Green Schools & Colleges Standard had ended.
-Green Seal accepted public comments between September 21, 2021 and October 22, 2021.
+Update: The third public comment period for the Healthy Green Schools & Colleges Standard has ended.
+Green Seal accepted public comments between August 15, 2022 and August 30, 2022.

-The Proposed Criteria is available on Green Seal's Standard Revisions page.
+The Proposed Criteria and supplementary documents are available on Green Seal’s Standard Projects page.

 Green Seal is proposing several important improvements to our standard criteria for Healthy Green Schools & Colleges.
 These updates will align Green Seal’s standard with other industry leaders’ guidelines; set additional and more substantial monitoring requirements; establish the point system that will be used as the basis for certification; and provide more opportunities for schools to make healthier, safer choices.